DamyanBG/Regular-Exam-Web-Applications-with-Flask/README.md

 # Flask Rest API e-shop and order system for 3D printing service

-The application is running from the main.py file
+The application is running from the main.py file.
+You need to set or export FLASK_APP = "main.py", after that you need to execute flask run .
+The server is running on default 127.0.0.1:5000 .

 ## Register of customers